cadoraghese/demo_wiki_eilab/Guides/index.md

 <ul>
   {% comment %}
-    Part 2: This section was already correct because 'item.dir == "/Guides/"' is very specific and only matches the top-level directory.
-No changes are needed here.
+    This part of the code was already using a compatible method and does not need to be changed.
   {% endcomment %}
   {% assign files = site.pages | where_exp: "item", "item.dir == '/Guides/'" | where_exp: "item", "item.name != 'index.md'" | sort: "title" %}
   {% for file in files %}